Troubleshooting virtual machine network connection issues

 • Note: On a virtual standard switch, virtual machines cannot be placed on a vmkernel port group.
 Standard switches require that each vmkernel has its own port group.

 2. Ensure that the virtual machine has no underlying issues with storage or it is not in resource contention, as this might result in networking issues with the virtual machine.
-You can do this by logging into ESX/ESXi or Virtual Center/vCenter Server using the VI/vSphere Client and logging into the virtual machine console.
+This can be done by logging into ESX/ESXi or Virtual Center/vCenter Server using the VI/vSphere Client and logging into the virtual machine console.
 For more information, see Troubleshooting a virtual machine that has stopped responding (VM hang/freeze).

-Note: If you are experiencing network connectivity issues with the ESX/ESXi host or with multiple virtual machines, see ESXi hosts have intermittent or no network connectivity.
+Note: If there is network connectivity issues with the ESX/ESXi host or with multiple virtual machines, see ESXi hosts have intermittent or no network connectivity.

 3. Verify that the virtual network adapter is present and connected.
 If it is connected, try changing to another network, and then changing it back to the original.
 For more information, see Verifying virtual network adapter is present and connected to the virtual machine.